thehackerwithin/illinois/_posts/2019-02-06-data-visualization-showcase.md

 ## Data Visualization Showcase

-In this meeting, a few hackers will share how they visualize data (in and out of their own work) in a series of 5-min lightning talks and 15-min presentations.
+In this meeting, Cail Daley and Yubo "Paul" Yang share how they visualize data (in and out of their own work).